 You’d think so, wouldn’t you?
 But modular helmets offer better noise protection than full-face lids.
 So they generally make for the quietest motorcycle helmets.

 The head hole on a full-face helmet has to be large enough for you to fit your head through.
 And once it’s on, it leaves a large, gaping hole underneath your chin where wind and noise can make their way up.

 With a modular helmet, the helmet has to be put on with the chin section in the upward position.
 Once closed, the chin section can wrap further under your chin to reduce wind noise and draft.

 Quietest Motorcycle Helmet Under $200 (£145)

-It’s all well and good suggesting helmets that cost £500 and above.
-You would sort of expect them to provide everything you would ever need at that price.
+It’s all well and good to suggest helmets that cost £500 and above.
+You would expect them to provide everything you would ever need at that price.

 But what about if you’re a new rider?
 Or what if you’re simply on a budget?

-We figured that most people on a budget would consider somewhere around $200 to be a reasonable price for a do-it-all helmet.
+We figured that most people on a budget would consider somewhere around $200 a reasonable price for a do-it-all helmet.

 Sure, the technology is a little old now.
 But the transitions adaptive visor has always been a crowd-pleaser.
 And for the price, we’re struggling to find a better one.